hannahlunkenheimer/covid-risk/README.md

-# COVID-projectmanual
+# COVID-project
-This is the COVID beliefs, attitudes, and behaviors project manual.
+This is the COVID beliefs, attitudes, and behaviors project manual and analyses for risk perception